prodasl/zkSNARK-playground/README.md

 The lifecycle of a zkSNARK app in practice is something like this:

 1. Define exactly the specific computation you need to carry out (like confirming that a leaf is a member of a Merkle tree).
 This requires determining what variables in your calculation make up your *witness* (in the zk literature, a witness is just a fancy name for the information you want to keep private).
-If one of your inputs to your circuit is a secret, its part of your witness set.
-You must also determine what (if any) public inputs feed into your computation (like the root node of a Merkle tree or some other kind of public commitment thats easily accessible by all parties).
+If one of your inputs to your circuit needs to be kept a secret, its part of your witness set.
+You must also determine what public quantities are associated with your computation (like the root node of a Merkle tree or some other kind of public commitment thats easily accessible by all parties).
 2. Write this computation as an algebraic circuit (we'll use [circom language](https://docs.circom.io/circom-language/signals/) to do this).
 This actually isn't too hard but it's not trivial either (at least for interesting use cases).
 3. Compile the circuit into a [Rank 1 Constraint System](https://www.zeroknowledgeblog.com/index.php/the-pinocchio-protocol/r1cs) (R1CS) which itself is converted (via the proof system) into a [Quadratic Algebraic Program](https://www.zeroknowledgeblog.com/index.php/the-pinocchio-protocol/qap) (QAP) and eventually a proving and verifying circuit.
 4. Perform what is called a **trusted setup ceremony** (you'll also see if called the Powers of Tau) to produce some *magic numbers* that are referred to in the literature as a *common reference string* (see this [blog](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6) from Vitalik Buterin to understand why we do this).
 The common reference string is public information and is used to construct a proof key and a verification key (also public information) that are used by any participants in your zkSNARK app.
 The Groth16 proof system we will be using requires 2 phases to the trusted setup, one phase that is completely independent of any particular circuit, and another phase that specifically depends on the circuit you developed and compiled in parts 1-3 earlier.
 Constructing and verifying the proof in zero-knowledge hinges on the proper construction of the common reference string and the disposal of its associated [*toxic waste*](https://zkproof.org/2021/06/30/setup-ceremonies/#:~:text=Second%2C%20zkSNARKs%20rely,forge%20fraudulent%20proofs.), so the trusted setup ceremony is a big deal for zkSTARK applications.
 If this *toxic waste* isn't disposed of properly, fraudulent proofs can be created (this is why multi-party compute protocols have been developed for trusted ceremonies to mitigate this risk).